 What are alignments?

 In civil construction, alignments are the digital blueprint that lays out the location of a linear project.
-Think roads, railways, pipelines, canals, and other linear infrastructure.
+Roads, railways, pipelines, canals, and other linear infrastructure all rely on alignments to define their centerline and provide a reference for planning, construction, and ongoing maintenance.

 - Planning and design: Alignments visually represent the project’s layout, enabling engineers to plan drainage, grading, intersections, and other project elements.